 In June 2017, Hudson announced an update on engineering and construction activities at the Project in western Greenland.
-With respect to civil works, RTS Greenland A/S, is currently finishing the drill and blast operations to prepare for foundations for the process plant, product storage building and ancillary infrastructure.
-Civil works will continue through to the fall to support the project infrastructure.
-Concrete foundation work will commence shortly upon finalization of an agreement with a contractor.
-Building erection and mechanical installation are planned to commence in the fall.
-With regard to engineering, CWA Engineers Inc. have completed all but a few remaining detailed engineering drawings.
-Hudson has also engaged Ramboll Group A/S and Automatic Syd A/S, both out of Denmark, for the electrical engineering and motor control center (MCC) facilities.
+With respect to civil works, RTS Greenland A/S, has completed the drill and blast operations to prepare the foundations for the process plant, product storage building and ancillary infrastructure.
+Civil works will continue through to the fall to support the project infrastructure and concrete construction.
+Concrete foundation work has commenced with the hiring of Scott Concrete Services Inc. The barge, which will serve as the wharf, is expected to leave Canada on about September 15 with the warehouse, process plant and other major components.